WalletWasabi/WalletWasabi/WalletWasabi.Documentation/PasswordFinder.md

 To use Wasabi's command line tools on Windows you have to use `wassabeed.exe` that is inside your `Program Files\WasabiWallet`.
 On Linux and OSX you can use the same software that you use for launching the GUI (`wassabee`).

-Let's start giving a glance to the command `help`:
+Let us start giving a glance to the command `help`:

 ```
 $ wassabee run help findpassword